auth0-sandbox/auth0-application-development/module02-instructions.md

 1. Set the *CLIENT_ID, CLIENT_SECRET,* and *ISSUER_BASE_URL* as we did in Module 01.
 Hint: go find the .env file from Module01 and copy the three values.

-1. Set the BACKEND_AUDIENCE to the audience we defined for the API: "*http&#x200B;://acme-fm-backend-api*".
+1. Set the BACKEND_AUDIENCE to the audience we defined for the API: "*https&#x200B;://acme-fm-backend-api*".

 1. Set the BACKEND_URL to the local URL the API will listen on: "https&#x200B;://localhost:38443".
 The application is a web application, so the local URL from the application to the API is on the same computer: localhost.

-1. Save the file.
+1. Save and close the .env file.

 1. In the Explorer panel find the *Module 02/Acme/src/app.js* file and double-click to open it.
 Hint: if it opens in the left editor panel instead of the right panel, click the tab and drag it to the right panel.